Cultural depictions of Alcibiades: Literature

+Art

+Alcibiades has been depicted regularly in art, both in Medieval and Renaissance works.

 Other media

 Alcibiades is a role in Erik Satie's Socrate (1918), a work for voice and small orchestra (or piano).
 (The text is composed of excerpts of Victor Cousin's translation of works by Plato, with all of the chosen texts referring to Socrates.)

 Alcibiades appears as a prominent recurring character in the 2018 video game Assassin's Creed Odyssey, which takes place in ancient Greek times at the start of the Peloponnesian War.
 In the game, Alcibiades gives the protagonist several quests, and is also an optional romance option for sexual encounters.
 True to his historic nature, many of his quests have hidden motivations that assist him in gaining financial and political power, however he is depicted positively, siding with the main characters against the game's antagonists.

 Alcibiades appears in the first season of the webcomic Everywhere & Nowhere in a main capacity.

-Internet comedian Count Dankula has done a video on Alcibiades.